 - Less than 2nm epitope-label displacement minimizes linkage error

-- Monovalent, recombinant single domain antibody fragment from camelid
+- Recombinant single domain antibody fragment from camelid

-Nano-Boosters (also termed nanobody or VHH) are much smaller compared to conventional primary plus secondary antibodies (IgG complex).
+Nano-Boosters & Nano-Labels (also termed fluorophore conjugated nanobody or VHH) are much smaller compared to conventional primary plus secondary antibodies (IgG complex).
 Due to their small size, VHHs are particular suitable for effective labelling with minimal fluorophore displacement for super-resolution microscopy.
 For relative comparison of the sizes of both affinity reagents see picture (right).

 Tissue penetration rate